mtkcnl/node-haxball/README.md

   - `properties`:
     - `isHost`: `true` for hosts, `false` for clients. read-only.
-    - `client`: a reference to an inner client object that the event callbacks before room was created are attached to.
     - `currentPlayerId`: current player's id. read-only.
     - `currentPlayer`: the original current player object. read-only.
     - `state`: the object that holds the whole room state. read-only.